 Heads up!
 The Palacio da Bolsa tour is exclusively guided and it’s wise to reserve a spot well ahead of time—preferably the day before—to ensure availability.

 💡 Find out more 💡

-Discover all the secrets of this sumptuous palace in Captain Ulysses’ detailed article on the Palacio da Bolsa.
-FYI, you must book your visit in advance : you can buy your tickets here.
+Discover all the hidden gems of this gorgeous palace in Captain Ulysses’ thorough article on the Palacio da Bolsa.

 The Church of Sao Francisco